Access4Learning/sif3-framework-java/README.md

 both components are in the '**sif3Common**' and '**sif3InfraCommon**' source directories.

 ### Test Classes and Data Model
-There are a number of test and demo classes that from part of the framework.
+There are a number of test and demo classes that form part of the framework.
 Their intention is two fold:
 - Test functionality
 - Provide Demo Code on how to use the framework